galaxyproject/admin-training/sessions/00-intro/intro.md

 The computing resources for this training have been provided by **Jetstream**

-Find the IP address for your instance [here](https://docs.google.com/spreadsheets/d/1sIoU4qpv4HdKNUNOtsAtW-XKKZvIsDfReAoS7uBbCZM/edit?usp=sharing) alias http://bit.ly/admin
+Find the IP address for your instance [here](https://docs.google.com/spreadsheets/d/1sIoU4qpv4HdKNUNOtsAtW-XKKZvIsDfReAoS7uBbCZM/edit?usp=sharing) alias https://bit.ly/gadminmachines.
-s.
 Put it somewhere easy to copy/paste.

 ---
 class: center